HactarCE/NDCell/README.md

 }
 ```

 Isn't that much nicer?
-It's much more general, at least Now we can also convert between them; for example, the following trait `impl` would allow converting between `NdVec<BigInt>` and `NdVec<isize>` using `std::convert::From` and `std::convert::TryInto`:
+It's much more general, at least.
+Now we can also convert between them; for example, the following trait `impl` would allow converting between `NdVec<BigInt>` and `NdVec<isize>` using `std::convert::From` and `std::convert::TryInto`:

 ```rust
 impl<T1, T2> From<NdVec<T1>> for NdVec<T2> where T1: From<T2> { ... }